Elementary

 BibleACSI: Purposeful Design

-Language ArtsBJU Press: English 3
+Language ArtsBJU Press: English3: Writing and Grammar

 MathA Beka: Arithmetic 3